 How long to file a claim after a car accident in Florida?

-If you believe you have a solid claim, then you’ll have up to four years to file your car accident lawsuit in Florida.
+If you believe you have a solid claim, then you’ll have up to two years to file your car accident lawsuit in Florida.
 That’s the statute of limitations.
-If you file more than four years after the date that the accident occurred, it will likely be dismissed.
+If you file more than two years after the date that the accident occurred, it will likely be dismissed.

 For wrongful death cases, where a loved one was killed in a car accident and you’re filing a claim on their behalf, the statute of limitations is two years.